cerberustesting/cerberus-robot-extension/docker/README.md

-# Dokerfile for Cerberus nodes
+# Dockerfile for Cerberus nodes

 You can use those Dockerfiles in order to build your own image.